 barriers for electronic systems Research and Development within the UK.

-The responses are currently being compiled to produce a report highlighting the key factors driving, and the barriers limiting, electronic and electrical systems R&D within the UK.
+The responses will be used to produce a report highlighting the key factors driving, and the barriers limiting, electronic systems R&D within the UK.
 The ESCO Council will use this report as a basis to make appropriate recommendations to Government, funding bodies and research/technology development communities regarding focus priorities for public funding and support, in order to promote the ESCO industry growth goals.

 About the ESCO Technology Group